FAMOUS PEOPLE I‘VE KNOWN

 The Martins were exceptionally kind and gracious.
 They were the glue that held the American community together during the stressful times of the Vietnam War.

 Colonel Ellison Onizuka was an American astronaut.
 At the NASA Glenn Research Center in Cleveland, Ohio, I was the “Teacher Advisor for a Student Experiment Submitted in the Space Shuttle Student Involvement Project 1984.”
 Mrs. Tami Fitzgerald worked with a student.
-I took over when she experienced time limitations by helping edit and give advice.
+I took over when she experienced time limitations by helping edit, advise, and accompany the student to NASA.
 The program was sponsored by the National Science Teachers Association and the National Aeronautics & Space Administration.
 Astronaut Ellison Onizuka was there to meet and greet us for the whole time we were there.
 He made everyone feel like a personal friend.

 My students and I were shocked at his death in the Challenger explosion.
 What a loss.
 He was a true role model for everyone.
 So pleasant to be around, he made sure students felt comfortable with him.
 They usually ended up chatting and laughing, enjoying his personality.
 We all looked forward to seeing him succeed as an astronaut with many future flights.
 To know his life was cut short in a needless accident created a depression in many of us.
 That flight was televised in schools around the world.
 The shockwave across the educational spectrum continues to reflect and rebound across the science curriculum.
 Since then I worry about space flights and how fragile they may be.